Our Sustainable Travel

 Vancouver is recognized as a leader in sustainable planning and green building, rated second in North America in the Green City Index and with the smallest carbon footprint in any major city in North America.
 Vancouver has also set up a plan to be the greenest city in the world by 2020.

 Tourism Vancouver has partnered with BC Hydro to promote energy efficiency and energy conservation, planning on reducing energy consumption within the tourism industry and becoming a leading sustainable tourism destination.
-They’ve also partnered with ETHOS BC to make a commitment to making energy conservation the new normal and to reach towards becoming carbon neutral.
+They’ve also partnered with ETHOS BC to commit to making energy conservation the new normal and reaching towards becoming carbon neutral.

 While you would expect a rainforest to be dedicated to the protection of the wildlife and plant life native to it, in Great Bear Rainforest that idea is taken above and beyond; 85% of it is protected.
 However, animals and plants are not the only things living in Great Bear Rainforest, as it also plays host to roughly 27 First Nations.
 Great efforts are made to help preserve their ancient culture.